tradecloud/tradecloud-docs-api-v2/buyer/update.md

 The logistics status may be added to the requested delivery schedule in an order update:

-* `lines.deliverySchedule`: the requested planned delivery schedule.
+* `lines.deliverySchedule`: the requested delivery schedule.
 Provide all delivery schedule lines in an update.
 * `deliverySchedule.position`: the optional position in the delivery schedule.
 Required when using `status`.
 Not to be confused with the `line.position`
 * `deliverySchedule.date`: the requested delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
 * `deliverySchedule.quantity`: the requested quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.